storybookjs/react-native/addons/knobs/README.md

 const value = select(label, options, defaultValue, groupId);
 ```

-> You can also provide options as an array like this: `['red', 'blue', 'yellow']`
+> You can also provide options as an array like this: `['red', 'blue', 'yellow']`.

 ### radio buttons

-Allows you to get a value from a list of radio buttons from the user.
+It allows you to get a value from a list of radio buttons from the user.

 ```js
 import { radios } from '@storybook/addon-knobs';